Hiking in Iceland

 Book in advance to guarantee your seat and the lowest price online!

 For travellers that end their hiking trail in Þórsmörk or Landmannalaugar, we offer baggage transfer for a small fee.
 You can choose between three different areas within Þórsmörk: Húsadalur (Volcano Huts), Langidalur or Básar.
-You can add baggage as an extra when you book the Highland Pass.
+You don´t need to make a reservation for baggage delivery, you just pay at BSÍ bus terminal or Hvolsvöllur or Hella before departure

 The baggage transfer is limited to a backpack, box, or a cabin size bag plus a sleeping bag (Maximum luggage size excluding the sleeping bag: 55x40x20 cm, maximum weight: 10 kg).
 Please make sure that items are in a waterproof bag and are properly labeled.